Ferranv3/CRMAPI/README.md

 # CRM Service

 This is a CRM backend service built with Java 21 and Spring Boot 3.
-It follows Hexagonal Architecture and SOLID principles to ensure a modular, testable, and maintainable codebase.
+It follows Hexagonal Architecture, DDD and SOLID principles to ensure a modular, testable, and maintainable codebase.
 The service manages customers and users, with a secure JWT-based authentication system.

 ## Features
 - Customer Management (CRUD): Endpoints to create, read, update, and delete customer records.